shirleyfyx/Calculator/README.md

-<h1> Neon Calculator ⭐️</h1> <br />
+<h1> Neon Calculator 🖥</h1> <br />
-<h4> This project is an online calculator developed using React!
-It allows users to perform basic arithmetic operations including addition, subtraction, multiplication, and division. </h4> <br />
+This project is an online calculator developed using React!
+It allows users to perform basic arithmetic operations including addition, subtraction, multiplication, and division! ⭐️ <br />
 <h3> Key Features 🌐</h3>
 - Addition, subtraction, multiplication, and division operations are supported. <br />
 - Use of the useReducer hook to manage state changes and allow for dynamic updates to the user interface. <br />